 Additionally, the Quest 4 GTX only comes in a high-top variant, so during the hotter seasons, these boots can warm up very quickly.

-The Lowa Renegade GTX, however, isn’t designed with any unnecessary features beyond the trails and day hikes it’s intended to manage.
+The Lowa Renegade GTX, however, isn’t designed with any unnecessary features beyond the rough trails and day hikes it’s intended to manage.

 The Quest 4 GTX is also heavier than the Renegade GTX, weighing 2 lbs.
 14.4 oz., and including additional padding that would only make the boots less breathable.